 Chicago Hardy Fig is a special cultivar that withstands the colder temperatures of the north, unlike other fig varieties.
 The plant dies back in the winter and has the ability to re-sprout every year producing crops of medium-sized fruit, ripening late summer into fall.
 Big, curvy & grass green, tropical-looking leaves provide a visually stunning and unique landscape plant.
 It is best to give the fig the warmest and most protective place in the landscape; this, along with mulching over the cold season, will bring great success in a northern garden.
 Can grow to 12’ when provided with the right conditions.
 Plants grown in 1 liter containers.
 Zone 5-10.

 SORRY, WE CANNOT SHIP TUBERS AND PLANTS TO: HI, APO, PR and FOREIGN COUNTRIES.

-Figs can be planted directly in the ground, after last frost, in a protected sunny area near your house.
+Figs can be planted directly in the ground, after the last frost, in a protected sunny area near your house.
 There should be at least 1" of organic material on top.
-The remainder of the soil can be poor quality.
+The remainder of the soil can be of poor quality.
 Soil too rich will produce meager growth and a limited crop.
 When new growth comes up from the ground, select only a few shoots to mature.
 Prune all others so that plenty of sun can reach between each branch.
 New growth can produce figs the same year.